Woman speaking with another woman while typing into computer

 Pathway:

-• Internship consists of coursework only; no need to complete an in-person internship if you already have 300 hours or more from volunteer or paid CHW experience.
+• Internship consists of coursework only; no need to complete an in-person internship if you already have 300 hours or more from volunteer or paid CHW experience that match our program objectives.

 Outdoor pond with water lilies in front of building